blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Objects

-The value of a Property Type can also be an object which is itself defined through Property Types (either singular ones, or as lists).
+The value of a Property Type can also be an object which is itself defined through Property Types which can additionally be marked as:

+- being an array
+- being required

 The key of the property value is the Property Type URI, as shown in the following examples.

 **Example 1**

-The `Contact Information` Property Type could define its value as being an object which has an `E-mail` property and a `Phone Number` property.
+The `Contact Information` Property Type could define its value as being an object which has a **required** `E-mail` property and a `Phone Number` property.

 ```json
 {